Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 Why wool is different from every other carpet in your home

 Think of it this way: synthetics are like a waterproof jacket.
 Wool is like a cashmere sweater.
-Both can be cleaned.
-But you wouldn't throw the cashmere in the same wash cycle.
+Both can be cleaned, but you wouldn't throw the cashmere in the same wash cycle.

+Wool absorbs moisture more deeply, reacts more noticeably to high-pH cleaners, and can distort under aggressive scrubbing.
+Enzyme treatments and alkaline spotters that are standard tools on synthetic carpet aren't always appropriate for wool, and can cause fiber-level damage.
 None of this means wool can't be deep cleaned.
 It means it has to be cleaned carefully, by someone who understands what they're working with.

 Can wool carpet be cleaned with hot water extraction?

+Yes and when done correctly, it's often the right choice for wool with embedded soil, residue from past cleanings, or pet contamination.
 The key word is controlled.
 Over-wetting is one of the most common causes of wool browning.
 So is slow drying.
-So is cleaning chemistry that's too aggressive for the fiber.
-A proper wool cleaning process manages all three.
+So is chemistry that's too aggressive for the fiber.

-Why wool carpet browns after cleaning — and how to prevent it
+Why wool carpet browns after cleaning and how to prevent it

-The causes vary: too much moisture left in the carpet, slow drying conditions, improper chemistry, or old spills and residues wicking back to the surface during drying.
-Some wool backings and natural fiber materials are also more prone to browning than others.
+Browning is one of the most common complaints after wool is cleaned with the wrong process.
+The causes vary: too much moisture left in the carpet, slow drying conditions, improper chemistry, or old spills wicking back to the surface during drying.
+Some wool backings are also more prone to browning than others.

-The fix is straightforward in principle — controlled moisture, proper rinsing, fast extraction, and airflow during drying.
+The fix is straightforward in principle, controlled moisture, proper rinsing, fast extraction, and airflow during drying.
 In practice, it requires knowing wool well enough to anticipate the risk before it happens.

-Pet urine on wool carpet: what changes
+Pet urine on wool carpet

 How often should wool carpet be professionally cleaned?